CUDA-Q Adapter v0.1

 • optimisation_level specifies the optimization level.
 Supported levels: 0, 1, 2, and 3.

 • via_hpc is a flag specifying if the job is submitted via HPC or MQP. true indicates the job is submitted via HPC, false via MQP.
+This is annotated by MQSS CUDA-Q Adapter on each submitted task and it is not required to be defined in the configuration file.

 In the following an example of a configuration file: